wilsaj/flask-admin-old/docs/index.rst

 Customizing your Admin
 ----------------------

-Currently, the best way to customize the admin interface is to copy the 'admin_default' theme from flaskext/admin/themes/ and edit the files accordingly.
-See the example in `examples/authentication/view_decorator.py` for an example of how that might work.
+Using the Flask blueprints makes customizing the admin interface really easy.
+For the file(s) you want to change, just override them by creating them the themes and static directories of your app.
+Refer to the Flask blueprint documentation for more and see the example in `examples/authentication/view_decorator.py` for an example of how that might work.